yangjiang3973/learn-vue/dev-diary.md

     maybe add typescript to learn-vue? or still use js?

-    (TODO)now create a new branch 3.0 and refactor code
+    (DONE) now create a new branch 3.0 and refactor code

     use js for new because quick development is more important

+# 2021-03-01

+1. (DONE) Learn `proxy`, which is used in Vue3 to replace `Object.defineProperty`

+2. (IN PROGRESS) refactor reactivity module with typescript(good chance to learn ts)

+    2.1 (DONE) `createReactiveObject` structure

+    2.2 baseHandlers and collectionHandlers (IN PROGRESS)
+    working on get function

+3. `WeakMap` uses obj as key